 Cleveland fire chief Chris Ellington discusses the $30,000 North Carolina legislators earmarked for Cleveland, a fast-growing crossroads community of shopping centers and subdivisions that does not have a traditional downtown.

-VIDEO: Todd and Joni McPhetridge of Zebulon, N.C. run one of the two North Carolina affiliate sites of Rent The Chicken, a company that lets people rent chickens and all the necessary equipment to keep them for six months, and then either keep or return them.
+VIDEO: Todd and Joni McPhetridge of Zebulon, N.C. run one of the two North Carolina affiliate sites of Rent The Chicken, a company that lets people rent chickens and all the necessary equipment to keep them for six months, and then either keep or

 Hurricane Matthew flooding caused a complete collapse of Smith Road in Johnston County and several partial washouts of the road.
 A vehicle remained stranded in the rubble more than a week after the storm.

 VIDEO: Mamie Moore has been the director of the Boys and Girls Club of Johnston County in Selma since its inception.
 The Boys and Girls Club aims to provide after-school encouragement and enrichment, particularly to the children who need it most.
-For Moore, engaging dozens of children every day is second nature.